atemon/python-sms-api/README.md

 ## Contributors.

 You are requested to report bugs and/or contribute to the package.
 We will try our best to keep track of any pull requests or bug reports.
-A mail with package name in subject line, sent to ```varghese@atemon.com```, will get quicker attension :)
+A mail with package name in subject line, sent to ```varghese@atemon.com```, will get quicker attention :)